Ratysz/ratysz.github.io/content/draft/scheduling-1.md

-A more popular solution is to employ a special algorithm - a "scheduler" - that queues systems to run in a way that has better utilization of processing resources (read: threads, since a thread can be running only one system at a time) than running them sequentially, yet doesn't violate data access rules without the need for locks.
+A more popular solution is to employ a special algorithm - a "scheduler" - that queues systems to run in a way that has better utilization of processing resources (read: threads, since a thread can be running only one system at a time) than running them sequentially, yet doesn't violate data access rules, without the need for locks.
 (In Rust these rules state that data may be changed from only one place at a time, and data that may be changed elsewhere cannot be read.)
-The problem of finding such an algorithm is closely related to the [multiprocessor scheduling][MPS] problem; finding the optimal schedule for the systems is always NP-hard.
+The problem of finding such an algorithm is closely related to the [multiprocessor scheduling][MPS] problem; finding the optimal schedule for the systems, assuming their run times are known, is always NP-hard.

 [MPS]: https://en.wikipedia.org/wiki/Multiprocessor_scheduling